Welcome to Dr. Kate Brilakis' Learning Portal

 ----------------------------------------------------------------------------------------------------------------------

-there are four different DNA nucleotides: A,T,C,G
+there are four different versions of this DNA nucleotide: A,T,C,G

 trans fats not only raise LDL ("bad") cholesterol levels (as saturated fats also do), they also lower levels of HDL ("good") cholesterol.

-DNA and RNA are nucleic acid polymers
+DNA and RNA are nucleic acid polymers made of monomers called nucleotides

 Phospholipids: